 For convenience, all the inputs and outputs of a module are not always shown in the canvas as ports.
 The ports that are shown by default are defined with the method signatures of a package.
-A full list of ports is available in the Module Configuraton window, which is accessed by clicking on the Configure button in the module information tab or pressing 'Ctrl-E' when a module is selected.
-Alternatively, module ports can be enabled/disabled by clicking in the left margin next to the port name in the Inputs or Outputs tabs of the Module Information tab (see Figure Enabling the GetRadius port from the Module Information tab).
+A full list of ports is available in the Module Information panel on the right side.
+Module ports can be enabled/disabled by clicking in the left margin next to the port name in the Inputs or Outputs tabs (see Figure Enabling the GetRadius port from the Module Information tab).
 When enabled, an eye icon will appear to the left of the port name.
-New ports will appear on the module with a circle icon instead of a square to signify that they are not visible by default, but can be connected in the same way as the others.